Configure IP Filters for Tableau Cloud

 What IP filtering affects

 IP filtering provides security by checking incoming traffic against the list of approved IP addresses and ranges that you define for the site.
-Only routable public IP addresses can be used in this list.
+Use only routable public IP addresses in this list.
 Private IP addresses and ranges, such as 10.0.0.0/8, 172.16.0.0/12, or 192.168.0.0/16, won't work and can cause lockouts.
-The restriction applies to all inbound traffic types attempting to access the site, including:
+This restriction affects all incoming traffic to your site, including:

 • Access through a web browser